 I have an assignment that I give to my students called “I Am Art.”
 They find a piece of art, dress up, set the background, pose, and take a picture.
 Let’s take the Mona Lisa as an example.
 You’d get a wig, dark top or dress, (I’ve had guys do the Mona Lisa before and it’s awesome.) cobble together some brilliant background or go actually find a background in nature that looks very similar, set the lighting, frame it, (not as in a wooden frame, but as in lining up the composition so that it’s composed the same) take a deep breath, and take about 50 photos hoping one of them will be right.
 So many things matter: facial expression, angle of head, tilt of head, angle of body, angle of light, light contrast, colors, placement of hands, shoulders, legs… You have to have a very patient and loving person help you, not to mention that this person needs a sharp eye and it doesn’t hurt if they’re a perfectionist.
 If your partner *isn’t* patient or *doesn’t* have a sharp eye… then you need some photoshop skills.

-Now, I have a husband with a sharp eye though he *may* be lacking in the patience category from time to time.
-Still, I consider myself fortunate.
+Now, I have a sharp eye and I consider myself fortunate.
 In addition, I’m a photoshopper and a perfectionist.
 My project: Re-create Joseph Ducreux’s infamous meme portrait, Self-Portrait with a Mocking Expression.
 Man, I wish he could come back from the dead just for a day to see what’s become of his painting.

 I’ve been planning to do this for about 3 years.
 I collected props from thrift stores: hat, coat, shirt.
 I had the scarf and held a dowel rod for the cane.
 Purchased a wig from Amazon.
 All in all, probably cost about $40.
 Set up a green screen and posed for about 20 photos.
 OH – forgot to mention that I donated the hat back to goodwill so I had to borrow a hat from a neighbor.
 It was really very cowboy-y and didn’t work as well as the hat-that-I-bought-from-a-thriftstore-for-the-project-but-sat-on-the-project-for-so-long-that-I-forgot-that-I-needed-it-and-donated-it-back-hat, but it worked.